itsrandeep/virtual_paint/README.md

 It is currently only a basic app.
 I'm planning to add many features to make it more usable.

 * Enabling/Disabling showing of hand landmarks points.
 * Instead of drawing with a single color, give multiple options of colors on frame.
+(Done)
 * Colors can be switched in selection mode.
+(Done)
 * Option of saving the entire video of drawing session.
 * Option of saving only Drawing in diffrent image formats.
 * Currently it supports only 1 hand, Add 2 hands support.